Piano & Band Leader

 Simon caught the jazz bug playing alongside Mike and Claire in the Aylesbury Music Centre Dance Band, and has been a member of Down For The Count since its humble beginnings.
 He spent four years in exile studying music and composition in Manchester, where he learnt the ropes leading the University Big Band, setting up his own jazz quintet and working as Musical Director for student productions including Bernstein’s On The Town.
 Simon finally made the leap south in 2013 and settled in London.

 Not always content with merely tootling, Simon divides his time between arranging, composing and producing - including music for short films, classical and choral music, and studio arrangements (you can check him out at www.simonjoyner.co.uk).
-He is currently Musical Director for Aylesbury Vale Youth Theatre, and has been known to build websites (for example, this one!).
+He has also been known to build websites (this one, for example!).

 A stickler for style, he loves getting his teeth into a little Goodman or Ellington - but when the chips are down there's no-one quite like Louis.